cyberpacifists/redteam/README.md

 ## Development

-You should normally use docker, but if you need local development for some reason:
+You should normally use `docker-compose up` instead of running your own python, but if for some reason you need local development:

 ```
 pip install --user pipenv